"I am glad that taking part in a trial might help others on their own cancer journey.”

 - Heart ultrasound (

 You go to hospital to have your first dose of AZD6378.
 Everybody will need to go to hospital regularly during treatment.
-For people in part 1, this includes some overnight stays when you start treatment to have blood tests at different times during the day.
-During your hospital visits you also have a physical examination and blood and urine tests.
+During your hospital visits you have a physical examination and blood and urine tests.

 As long as you are not having any bad side effects, after the first 4 weeks of treatment, you reduce your hospital visits to once every 2 weeks.